5 Tips for Keeping Your Chickens Safe and Warm in the Winter

 2. Elevate your coop.

-Ideally, owners considered this one when building the coop, and not just now that winter is rolling around, but even if the coop is already built, renovations aren’t impossible.
+Ideally, owners considered this one when building the coop and not just now that winter is rolling around, but even if the coop is already built, renovations aren’t impossible.
 Even a tiny elevation—a foot or so off the ground—will be enough to prevent rats and any other small animals that might target chicken eggs for a tasty meal from making a home underneath the coop; higher elevations that allow hens to walk underneath the coop can also be a significant space-saver.
 Elevated coops have other advantages in the coldest and wettest seasons: they protect against flooding and water damage and tend to have better-regulated temperatures since the floor isn’t directly on likely-frozen ground.
 Learn more about building chicken coops.

 3. Install an automatic door on your chicken coop.

 An automatic chicken coop door can be a godsend for a busy chicken owner or even just one who loves to sleep in, but it can also be a crucial weapon in the war against predators.
-Because you can time an automatic door to open and shut at certain times of the day, it not only saves you work but also guarantees the hens are in by a specific time of the night, ideally at or before dusk, which is, of course, when many predators, like foxes and owls, prefer to strike.
+Because you can time an automatic door to open and shut at certain times of the day, it not only saves you work but also guarantees the hens are in by a specific time of the night, ideally at or before dusk, which is when many predators, like foxes and owls, prefer to strike.
 Most doors can be set up on either a timer or a light sensor, the latter of which will come in handy throughout the fall and the spring as the length of the days starts to change.
 The one thing to be aware of is that the necessary motors and electronics may find it harder to operate in areas with particularly harsh or icy winters, so owners should read the reviews and find one that will stand up to their particular type of winter weather.

 4. Don’t forget the raptor deterrents.